2024 is the Year of Financial Data Intelligence

 Founder at Unconventional Ventures

 To further illustrate how to put data to use, Sherrie Krizic, Senior VP at Local Government FCU, walks through an original survey data project they implemented.
 She says, “We decided to reach out to MX and launch a survey to our members to find out what they are thinking about their financial health and their situations.
 Are they spending, saving, borrowing, and planning?
 How healthy are they?
 Are they vulnerable or are they just coping?”
-To hear the results of the survey, watch the full video here.

 When it comes to growing deposits and loans, Don MacDonald, CMO at MX, details the inflection point we find ourselves in right now.
 “During these periods, the definition of customer satisfaction is redefined.
 What was great service before is no longer great service and that in turn allows the redistribution of market share, so it has tremendous impact in terms of your profitability and your growth.”